Constant-Depth Clifford-Hierarchy Gates via Non-Abelian Surface Codes: Introduction

-Concretely, we consider a triangular spatial patch (which is a cross-section of a spacetime prism), with three gapped boundaries chosen so that a single qubit is encoded by a trivalent junction configuration of anyons, as shown in Fig.~\ref{fig:Prism}.
-Along a spatial slice we insert a 2D purely spatial SPT-layer determined by a group cocycle $\alpha\in H^2(G,U(1))$.
+Concretely, we consider a triangular spatial patch (which is a cross-section of a spacetime prism), with three gapped boundaries chosen so that \prx{single qubit logical states are encoded by trivalent junction configurations of anyons, as shown in Fig.~\ref{fig:Prism}.
+We illustrate our setup with the familiar example of $G=\Z_2\times\Z_2$ in Sec.~\ref{sec:Z2Z2_setup}, before turning to non-Abelian codes, which will be our main focus, in Sec. \ref{sec:code_space}.} Along a spatial slice we insert a 2D purely spatial SPT-layer determined by a group cocycle $\alpha\in H^2(G,U(1))$.
 This is required to trivialize on each of the boundaries, where it is written in terms of a $1$-cochain $\beta^{(i)}:G\to U(1)$ for $i\in\{1,2,3\}$.
-The induced automorphism implements a diagonal, transversal logical unitary gate acting on a state $|g_1,g_2\rangle$, where $g_1,g_2\in G$ label a configuration of magnetic anyons, by the phase \be U_{\alpha,\beta}(g_1,g_2) =\frac{\alpha(g_1,g_2)\,\beta^{(3)}(g_1 g_2)}{\beta^{(1)}(g_1)\,\beta^{(2)}(g_2)} \,. \ee By choosing $G$ and $\alpha$ so that the action of $U_{\alpha,\beta}$ on the trivial state is the identity, while on the non-trivial $\ol{Z}$ eigenstate it is the phase $e^{i \pi/(4N)}$, we obtain a transversal implementation of $T^{1/N}=P(\pi/(4N))$ as in Eq.~\eqref{eq:T1n}.
-We first recover, in this SPT-stacking language, the familiar transversal $T=P(\pi/4)$ in $D(D_4)$, a non-Abelian presentation equivalent to $D^\omega(\Z_2^3)$, and then exhibit a systematic generalization to the family of dihedral groups $D_{4N}$ where the same mechanism yields $T^{1/N}$.
+The induced automorphism implements a diagonal, constant-depth logical unitary gate acting on a state $|g_1,g_2\rangle$, where $g_1,g_2\in G$ label a configuration of magnetic anyons, by the phase \be U_{\alpha,\beta}(g_1,g_2) =\frac{\alpha(g_1,g_2)\,\beta^{(3)}(g_1 g_2)}{\beta^{(1)}(g_1)\,\beta^{(2)}(g_2)} \,. \ee By choosing $G$ and $\alpha$ so that the action of $U_{\alpha,\beta}$ on the trivial state is the identity, while on the non-trivial $\ol{Z}$ eigenstate it is the phase $e^{i \pi/(4N)}$, we obtain a constant-depth implementation of $T^{1/N}=P(\pi/(4N))$ as in Eq.~\eqref{eq:T1n}.
+We first recover, in this SPT-stacking language, the familiar constant-depth $T=P(\pi/4)$ in $D(D_4)$, a non-Abelian presentation equivalent to $D^\omega(\Z_2^3)$, and then exhibit a systematic generalization to the family of dihedral groups $D_{4N}$ where the same mechanism yields $T^{1/N}$.

 {\bf Implementation with Qubits.} For any $N\geq1$ these realize non-Clifford gates.
 While for generic $N$ these are beyond the Clifford hierarchy, for the special values \be 8N= 2^n \ee they are in the $n$-th level of the Clifford hierarchy (and therefore non-Clifford for $n\geq 3$).
 For instance \be\ba n=3 &\Rightarrow P(2\pi/2^3)=\diag(1,e^{i\pi/4})=T\,,\\ n=4 &\Rightarrow P(2\pi/2^4)=\diag(1,e^{i\pi/8})=T^{1/2}\,,\quad\text{etc.} \ea\ee The values (\ref{Nnmadness}) are also special as they allow implementation in terms of $n$ physical {\it qubits} on each {edge of the lattice}.\footnote{The total number of physical qubits is given by $n\times N_{\text{edges}}$, where $N_{\text{edges}}$ denotes the total number of lattice edges.}